saucelabs/sauce-docs/docs/api-testing/use-cases/fact.md

 6. **Run** the test one more time: you reached the threshold value therefore you will receive the email notification.

 :::note
-In the example, we run the test manually but it works in the same way when you schedule it.
+The example considers a scenario where you run the test manually but can accomplish the same results by scheduling the test.
 :::